New virus hits 12 globally with new British case

 Coronaviruses are typically spread like other respiratory infections such as flu, travelling in airborne droplets when an infected person coughs or sneezes.

-"We would like to emphasize that the risk associated with novel coronavirus to the general UK population remains very low," Watson said.
+"We would like to emphasise that the risk associated with novel coronavirus to the general UK population remains very low," Watson said.

 When a second case in this cluster was found on Wednesday, Tom Wilkinson, a senior lecturer in respiratory medicine at Britain's University of Southampton, said that if NCoV turned out to be like the previous SARS outbreak, it may prove quite slow to spread from one human to another.